 Missed payments on your new credit card could also damage your credit score.
 “Opening a new credit card account when you’re unable to manage your budget and financial obligations can lead to disaster,” McClary said.

 High Interest Rates

-While credit card interest rates have fallen in 2020, they’re relatively high compared with other forms of credit, such as auto loans, personal loans, and home equity loans.
-If you don’t pay off your bill in full each month and there’s no introductory 0% APR promotion, you could rack up a lot of expensive debt.
+While credit card interest rates fell in 2020, they were relatively high compared with other forms of credit, such as auto loans, personal loans, and home equity loans.
+If you don’t pay off your bill in full each month, and there’s no introductory 0% APR promotion, you could rack up a lot of expensive debt.

 Should I Apply for Another Credit Card?

-Coronavirus and credit cards may or may not be a good thing, depending on your current situation and goals.
-And remember that just because you apply for a card doesn’t necessarily mean you’ll get it.
+Applying for a new credit card during the coronavirus pandemic may or may not be a good thing, depending on your current situation and goals.
+And remember that just because you apply for a card, it doesn’t necessarily mean that you’ll get it.

 Check your credit score to see where it stands, and consider how you might use a new credit card and whether it’s a good fit for your situation right now.
 If you’ve decided to apply for one, do your due diligence, and review different credit card options to determine which one is the best for you.